Shaping chaos in bilayer graphene cavities: Materials and Methods

 In contrast, in our model the correlation function is generally anisotropic and depends on both the magnitude and direction of the separation vector.
-To extract a scalar measure from the anisotropic correlation function, we define
+Therefore, to extract a chaos measure from the anisotropic correlation function, we first focus on the following correlation function